ssvassiliev/Summer_School_General/_episodes/09-planning.md

 ### Serial Algorithm

-The Serial MD algorithm written pseudo code looks somewhat like this:
+The Serial MD algorithm written as pseudo-code looks somewhat like this:

 #### Pseudo Code
 ```python